 subject to clause 6.4(vi), the GST Amount must be paid to the Supplier by the Recipient without set off, deduction or requirement for demand, at the same time as the GST exclusive consideration is payable or to be provided.

-If a payment to a party under this Agreement is a reimbursement or indemnification or otherwise calculated by reference to a Loss incurred by that party, then the payment will be reduced by the amount of any input tax credit to which that party, or the representative member of the GST group that party is a member of (as the case may be), is entitled in respect of that loss, cost or expense.
+If a payment to a party under this Agreement is a reimbursement or indemnification or otherwise calculated by reference to a Loss incurred by that party, then the payment will be reduced by the amount of any input tax credit to which that party, or the representative member of the GST group that party is a member of (as the case may be), is entitled in respect of that Loss, cost or expense.

 If an adjustment event arises in respect of a supply made under or in connection with this Agreement, then: